 Disabled people who have been furloughed are also more likely to have slipped into unemployment than non-disabled furloughed people.
 Therefore, it appears that those with higher needs – such as reasonable adjustments to hiring or working conditions, or additional training and support to enter and thrive in the workplace – are more likely to be currently seeking work.

 A more positive outlook

 It has also been found by the ONS that the positive effects of holding A-Levels over GCSEs as their highest qualification was four times smaller for people who had been out of work for more than a year.
 Conversely, having completed training in the past year boosts a person’s chances of returning to work.
-This is welcome data, intimating the significant role that skills training can play in the path to employment, and implying that training programmes and short courses could help to level the playing field and reduce inequality in access to employment.
+This is welcome data, intimating the significant role that skills training can play in the path to employment.
+It also implies that training programmes and short courses could help to level the playing field and reduce inequality in access to employment.